A polyhedral approach to the invariant of Bierstone and Milman: Abstract

 \section{Abstract}

-Based on the author's work in \cite{BerndPoly} we deduce that the invariant introduced by Bierstone and Milman in order to give a proof for constructive resolution of singularities in characteristic zero can be achieved purely by considering certain polyhedra and their projections.
+Based on previous work by the author we deduce that the invariant introduced by Bierstone and Milman in order to give a proof for constructive resolution of singularities in characteristic zero can be determined purely by considering certain polyhedra and their projections.